 - monitor the licenses in your domain

 - allowlist external users

 - manage libraries and storage accounts

 Note: Super administrators are automatically granted access to the configuration of all libraries in the domain, even if they are not explicitly added in the list of library administrators.

 An attachment is a file that is attached to an AODocs document, in a similar way that a file can be attached to an email.
 Attachments are stored in Google Drive and are owned by the storage account of your library.

 The number of attachments in an AODocs document depends on the type of library:

-- documents in Team Folder libraries and Secured Folder libraries must have exactly one attachment
+- documents in Team Folders and Secured Folders must have exactly one attachment

 - documents in Document Management libraries can have no attachments, one attachment or several attachments